drwpow/pow.rs/src/pages/blog/on-startups.md

 ![Quote from the end scene of The Warriors (1979), modified for humor.
 Swan: “Why’d you do it?
 Why’d you waste everybody’s time?”
 Luther: “No reason.
 I just LIKE doing things like that!”](/assets/posts/on-startups/warriors-whyd-you-do-it.jpg)

 Now I won’t say that doing the _opposite_ of overengineering is significantly better, having an app barely held together with duct tape and prayers.
 Both extremes will burn out your engineers and result in attrition.
 And obviously I’m not saying Big Tech™ engineers aren’t good hires, either; they ABSOLUTELY are—at later stages.
-But if you have to err on one side or the other, underengineering (and learning your own lessons rather than being burdened with your predecessors’) during the early stages is far more recoverable.
+But if you have to err on one side or the other, learning your own lessons (and challenging “Big Tech did it that way so we have to”) rather than being burdened with your predecessors’ during the early stages is far more recoverable.

 ## Hire the product scapegoat halfway through runway